 Individuals who have their home paid off are in a bit of a different situation, as they aren’t making a monthly payment into any type of escrow account.
 These homeowners often take the stance of saving each month toward their annual payment, or if they are in a favorable cash flow position, simply wait for the tax bill to come in and then pay it.

-When it comes to purchasing a home, some buyers like to take past property taxes into consideration in order to figure out if the home is affordable or not.
+When it comes to purchasing a home in a hot market like Hendersonville, some buyers like to take past property taxes into consideration in order to figure out if the home is affordable or not.
 In some situations, a homeowner may have a relatively low mortgage payment due to a great interest rate but also have to contribute to an escrow account toward taxes that cost upwards of $6,000 per year.
 These numbers can be very influential when it comes to home buying.

 All About The Numbers